WPDevelopers/embedpress/readme.txt

 -   [Spotify](https://embedpress.com/docs/how-to-embed-spotify-artist-follower-widget/): Choose a Player Background Color and embed Artist Follower Buttons [PRO].

-### ☁️GOOGLE DRIVE: DOCS, SHEETS, DRAWINGS, FORMS, SLIDES, MAPS
+### ☁️ GOOGLE DRIVE: DOCS, SHEETS, DRAWINGS, FORMS, SLIDES, MAPS

 Google Drive is an enormously popular service that has replaced Microsoft Office for many companies.
 Using Google Drives can bring your information to life, whether it’s stored in documents, maps, drawings, spreadsheets, or presentations.
 EmbedPress supports all of these Google Drive options: